All Products

 • HTTP2: You can select this option only after you select HTTPS.

 If your domain name supports HTTP/2, select HTTP2.
 HTTP/2 ports and HTTPS ports are the same.
 After you select HTTP2, you need to only specify the HTTPS ports.
-For more information, see Is the origin server affected when HTTP/2 services are added to WAF?
+For more information, see Is the origin server affected after HTTP/2 services are added to WAF?

 Note